bezurn004/Obsi-Forge-Apedia/Oracles/Precursor Vaults/OCL_Vault-Interior.md

 ## Source
 SourceMaterial: "Ironsworn: Starforged"
 SourceAuthor: "Shawn Tompkin"
+SourceLink:

 ## Page
+aliases:
+  - "Precursor Vault Interior Oracles"
+  - "Precursor Vault Interior - First Look Oracle"
+  - "Precursor Vault Interior - Oracle"
+  - "Precursor Vault Interior - Oracle"
-Alias: "Vault Interior Oracle"
+  - "Precursor Vault Interior - Oracle"
-PageType: "Oracle"
+PageType: Oracle
-PageCategory: "Vault"
+PageCategory: "Precursor Vault"
+PageOrder: 2

 ## Oracle
-Oracle: Vault
+Oracle: "Precursor Vault"
 OracleFocus: Interior
+OracleDescriptor: "When entering the precursor vault as part of an expedition use these Oracles to flesh out the narrative if you need inspiration."
 ---
  # [[_OCL_Index|Oracle]] - [[_OCL_PrecursorVaults|Precursor Vault]]: Interior
+When entering the precursor vault as part of an expedition use these Oracles to flesh out the narrative if you need inspiration.

+## Oracle: Precursor Vault Interior - First Look
+> [!mechanics]- | Roll > %%GetDice%% | Guidance
-Use the [[OCL_Vault-Interior#Oracle: Precursor Vault: Interior First Look|Interior First Look]] oracle to reveal what you see or encounter when first entering the site.
-These aspects, combined with the exterior features, will help you envision the nature and condition of the vault and provide context for the rest of your exploration.
+> Use this oracle to reveal what you see or encounter when first entering the site.
+These aspects, combined with the exterior features, will help you envision the nature and condition of the vault and provide context for the rest of your exploration. ^guidance-OclVaultInterior-FirstLook

-## Oracle: Precursor Vault: Interior First Look
 | 1d100 | Result |
 |:---:|:--- |
 | 1-3 | Abnormal gravity |